manishathreya/demo-repository2/README.md

 ->git checkout -b (name) //for new branch
 ->git checkout (name) //for interchanging branch
 ->git branch -d (name)
+->git reset (name) //to unadd file
+->git reset HEAD~1 //will undo and uncommit the changes

 ->when working with professional projects you have to clone->push->make pull request